chsasank/chsasank.github.io/_posts/random/2021-04-05-history-repeats-itself-why-care.md

 Let me explain my position by examining Intel, a semiconductor and microchip company.
 Less than a few months back, Intel's outlook was looking really bad with its competitor AMD eating up its share.
 I have written off Intel and its technology in a [blog post](https://chsasank.github.io/nvidia-arm-aquisition-ai-explained.html) about Nvidia, another chip company.
 However, as it turns out, Intel has an important arrow in its quiver.

-You see, intel designs and manufactures its own chips in the USA.
+You see, Intel designs and manufactures its own chips in the USA.
 This is very different from what rest of the industry does: they outsource the actual manufacturing.
-AMD, one of the intel's key competitor, designs its chips in the US but the manufacturing<label for="sn-2" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-2" class="margin-toggle"/>
+AMD, one of the Intel's key competitor, designs its chips in the US but the manufacturing<label for="sn-2" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-2" class="margin-toggle"/>
 <span class="sidenote">called *fabrication* in semiconductor lingo</span> of the chips is contracted to a Taiwanese company called [TSMC](https://en.wikipedia.org/wiki/TSMC).
 This is not unique to AMD, almost every chip company you know follows this strategy: Nvidia, Qualcomm and even Apple.
 Here's a map of semiconductor manufacturing in 2021.

 <figure>